Flag of South Africa: 1928–1994

-Finally, a compromise was reached that resulted in the adoption of a separate flag for the Union in late 1927 and the design was first hoisted on 31 May 1928.
-The design was based on the so-called Van Riebeeck flag or "Prince's Flag" (Prinsenvlag in Afrikaans) that was originally the Dutch flag; it consisted of orange, white, and blue horizontal stripes.
+Finally, a compromise was reached, resulting in the adoption of a separate flag for the Union in late 1927, and the design was first hoisted on 31 May 1928.
+The design was based on the so-called Van Riebeeck flag, or "Prince's Flag" (Prinsenvlag in Afrikaans), which was originally the Dutch flag; it consisted of orange, white, and blue horizontal stripes.
 A version of this flag had been used as the flag of the Dutch East India Company (known as the VOC) at the Cape (with the VOC logo in the centre) from 1652 until 1795.
 The South African addition to the design was the inclusion of three smaller flags centred in the white stripe.
-The miniature flags were the British Union Flag (mirrored) towards the hoist, the flag of the Orange Free State hanging vertically in the middle and the Transvaal Vierkleur towards the fly.
-The position of each of the miniature flags is such that each has equal status.
+The miniature flags were the British Union Flag (mirrored) towards the hoist, the flag of the Orange Free State hanging vertically in the middle, and the Transvaal Vierkleur towards the fly.
+The positions of the miniature flags ensure that each has equal status.
 However, to ensure that the Dutch flag in the canton of the Orange Free State flag is placed nearest to the upper hoist of the main flag, the Free State flag must be reversed.
 The British Union Flag, which is nearest to the hoist and is thus in a more favoured position, is spread horizontally from the Free State flag towards the hoist and is thus also reversed.
-Although placed horizontally furthest from the hoist, to balance the British Union Flag, the Vierkleur is the only one of the miniature flags which is spread in the same direction as the main flag.
+Although placed horizontally furthest from the hoist, the Vierkleur is the only miniature flag that is oriented in the same direction as the main flag.
 This compensates for its otherwise less favourable position.
-In this arrangement, each of the miniature flags enjoy equal precedence.
-Note that the miniature flags of the Transvaal Republic and the Orange Free State both contain miniature flags of the Netherlands, while the miniature flag of the United Kingdom is a composition of the flags of England, Scotland and the Anglo-Irish people, making the old South African flag the only former national flag in the world containing five flags within three flags within a flag.
+In this arrangement, each of the miniature flags enjoys equal precedence.
+Note that the miniature flags of the Transvaal Republic and the Orange Free State both contain miniature flags of the Netherlands.
+In contrast, the miniature flag of the United Kingdom is a composition of the flags of England, Scotland, and the Anglo-Irish people, making the old South African flag the only former national flag in the world containing five flags within three flags within a flag.